DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 ### Mapping textures

-Mapping a texture is a second way to upate its contents.
+Mapping a texture is a second way to update its contents.
 From the API side, mapping textures looks similar to mapping buffers:

 ```cpp
 Uint32 MipLevel   = 0;